Convergence Rate of Multiple-try Metropolis Independent sampler: Detailed Proofs

+The proofs of Theorem~\ref{comparison thm} and Theorem~\ref{final ineq} are essentially the same, both utilizing induction to recursively handle a general integer $k$. \end{proof}

-\begin{proof} To make our notations more explicit, we assume every distribution mentioned here has density with respect to the Lebesgue measure.
+\begin{proof}[Proof of Theorem~\ref{detailed balance}] To make our notations more explicit, we assume that every distribution mentioned here has a density with respect to the Lebesgue measure.
 Denote $A(x,y)$ as the actual transition density, we compute directly that